 |OSLO DRAW IN DUGOUT DEBUT

 He made his debut in the dugout in a friendly against Norway in Oslo, earning a 1-1 draw at the Ullevaal Stadion.
-Dunga fielded a somewhat experimental side that took the pitch without the likes of Ronaldinho, Kaka and Ronaldo, and went behind five minutes after halftime when Morten Gamst Pedersen's inswinging free kick bounced through a crowded penalty area and into the far corner of Gomes’ net.
+Dunga fielded a somewhat experimental side that took the field without the likes of Ronaldinho, Kaka and Ronaldo, and went behind five minutes after half-time when Morten Gamst Pedersen's in-swinging free kick bounced through a crowded penalty area and into the far corner of Heurelho Gomes’ net.
 Daniel Carvalho’s low drive five minutes later earned the Selecao a draw.
 That result was quickly followed up by an impressive 3-0 victory over Argentina in which Kaka robbed Lionel Messi in midfield before racing the length of the pitch to slide in the third.

 |KINGS OF COPA AMERICA